Inference of a time delay in stochastic systems: Model

 where for $a>0$, $V_\mathrm{Gauss}$ is a repulsive Gaussian delayed feedback potential as studied, for example, in \cite{kopp_persistent_2023-1,koppSpontaneousVelocityAlignment2023,bell-daviesDynamicsColloidalParticle2023}.

-We first consider Eq.~\eqref{eq:overdamped_Langevin} with the feedback force ~\eqref{eq:Gaussian_fb_force} in the absence of a heat bath (i.e., temperature $T = 0$).
-Above a threshold in the parameter space $a\tau/(\gamma b^2)=1$~\cite{kopp_persistent_2023-1}, the described particle moves at a constant velocity $v_\infty$ in the long time limit~\cite{kopp_persistent_2023-1} given a non-zero initial history function.
+To understand the impact of $F_\mathrm{Gauss}$, we first consider Eq.~\eqref{eq:overdamped_Langevin} with the feedback force~\eqref{eq:Gaussian_fb_force} in the absence of a heat bath (i.e., temperature $T = 0$).
+Above a threshold in the parameter space, i.e., $a\tau/(\gamma b^2)>1$ ~\cite{kopp_persistent_2023-1}, the described particle moves at a constant velocity $v_\infty$ in the long time limit~\cite{kopp_persistent_2023-1} given a non-zero initial history function.

 In the stochastic system, above this threshold, persistent motion is observed at intermediate times, while the feedback leads to enhanced diffusion in the long-time limit.
 Further, below the threshold to persistent motion, i.e., $a\tau/(\gamma b^2) < 1$, a Brownian particle subject to repulsive Gaussian time-delayed feedback exhibits enhanced diffusion \cite{kopp_persistent_2023-1}.